- HOME

 100%

 To raise awareness of human rights among employees, the Company holds management training and workplace-based study sessions at Toray Industries' offices and plants.
-In fiscal 2021, the Human Rights Promotion Section Manager conducted remote and in-person group training sessions for members of the Human Rights Promotion Committee as part of the human rights awareness campaign.
+In fiscal 2023, the Human Rights Promotion Group Leader conducted remote and in-person group training sessions for members of the Human Rights Promotion Committee as part of the human rights awareness campaign.
 Online training courses on Toray ethics and legal compliance are also held every year targeting all executives and employees (including contracted, part-time, and dispatched employees).
 In addition to reviewing the code of conduct and promoting awareness of the whistleblower hotlines, the program focuses on a different theme each year, looking at case studies of such issues as bribery prevention, or human rights and workplace harassment prevention.
-The fiscal 2021 program was held in March 2022, and 98.4% of eligible participants completed the activity.
-The theme was Japan's amended Whistleblower Protection Act, which took effect in June 2022.
+The fiscal 2023 program was held in March 2024, and 97.1% of eligible participants completed the activity.
+The theme was promoting understanding of the Ethics & Compliance Code of Conduct and Toray Group's whistleblowing system.

 Type of training | Number of sessions | Number of participants | |